-> Flowering shrubs do indeed enhance the landscape.
-If they’re planted in the right soil, climate and light, they can give years of enjoyment.
-Besides all sizes and shapes of flowers in all manner of colors, many shrubs also have attractive foliage with different colors, mass, line, and texture.
-Some things a property owner needs to keep in mind before he or she buys a shrub for the landscape are:
+Flowering shrubs do indeed enhance the landscape.
+If they’re planted in suitable soil, climate and light, they can give years of enjoyment.
+Besides all sizes and shapes of flowers in all colors, many shrubs also have attractive foliage with different colors, mass, lines, and textures.
+Some things a property owner needs to keep in mind before they buy a shrub for the landscape are:

 Where the Plant is Going to Be Placed

 If a bush is planted beside the house, the owner will need to take its mature growth into account.
-The shrub shouldn't touch the wall when it’s full grown, and the center of the bush should be well beyond the edge of the eave.
-This will make sure that the plant gets plenty of water when it rains.
+The shrub shouldn't touch the wall when it's full-grown, and the center of the bush should be well beyond the edge of the eave.
+That will make sure that the plant gets plenty of water when it rains.

 The Health of the Shrub